AdamShannag/03-go-micro-oracle/README.md

 # 03-go-micro-oracle

-a microservice app made in golang that connects to an oracle database, using docker compose to connect the services.
+a microservice app made in golang that connects to an oracle database, using docker compose to manage the services.

 ## How to run
 from the project directory, run the folowing